-There is no mention in the paper about the future regime for the funding of services, despite the governments long-term commitment to the Fair Funding Review and acknowledgement of the need for multiple-year Local Government Finance Settlements based upon a revised funding formula.
-Similarly, there is no mention of any proposals or implications for the adoption of changes to the Local Public Audit regime resulting from the Redmond Review and NAO changes to the Code of Audit Practice.
+Finally, although it is refereed to tangentially in our response to Questions 29 and 38 above, there is inadequate attention given to the future regime for the funding of Fire and Rescue Services either nationally or locally.
+This is despite successive governments long-term commitment to creating and implementing the 'Fair Funding Review' for local government financing and the repeated government acknowledgements of the need for multiple-year Local Government Finance Settlements based upon a revised funding formula for central financial support.
+Similarly, there is no mention of any proposals or implications for the adoption of changes to the Local Public Audit regime resulting from the Redmond Review and NAO changes to the Code of Audit Practice despite these needing to apply to the Fire and Rescue Services.